 I’ve played some pretty terrible games as of late and fancied a little bit of a break.
 I needed something fun, something catchy, something rhythmic.
-So, welcome back to the You Need To Play series, in which I recommend games from my enormous backlog of video games.
-Today’s title is Super Dodgeball Beats, an incredible fun rhythm game with a hint of Inazuma Eleven.
+Fortunately, I stumbled across Super Dodgeball Beats, an incredible fun rhythm game with a hint of Inazuma Eleven.

 I watched a lot of Inazuma Eleven back in the day with my sister.
 For those unaware, Inazuma was a sports-based anime, not too dissimilar to Eyeshield 21 and Captain Tsubasa.
 It featured a team of high-schoolers who fought against aliens, gods (who were taking steroids???), a school full of ghosts, and a bunch of Otakus.
 Okay, so my knowledge of the series is a little spotty, but suffice to say the Inazuma team kids were up against some nasty competition.